bdsabian/gmaps-simple-polygon-rails/README.md

 use with the asset pipeline provided by Rails 3.1 and higher.
 The gem includes the development (non-minified) source for ease of exploration.
 The asset pipeline will minify in production.

+BOTH THIS GEM AND THE LIBRARY IT IMPORTS ARE WORKS-IN-PROGRESS!

 ## Usage

 Add the following to your gemfile: